Malik-ikrash/Time_series_incident_prediction/README.md

 * Request latency

 Incidents are defined when latency exceeds a threshold, and precursor patterns are introduced before incidents by gradually increasing CPU usage and latency.
 These patterns allow the model to learn signals that may indicate an upcoming failure.

+Incidents are defined when latency exceeds a certain threshold, and patterns such as gradually increasing CPU usage and latency are introduced before incidents.
+These patterns help the model to learn when an upcoming incident is going to happen.

 This approach keeps the dataset simple while still demonstrating the modeling process.